wirvsvirus-dortmund/backend/README.md

 # Backend

-Backend for the job status service using flask and sqlalchemy
+Backend for the shop status and appointment service using flask and sqlalchemy

 ## Getting started